IHACRU/ihacru-2017-psy513/libs/materials/research-papers.md

-# Research Papers on use of EHR
+# Research Papers on the use of EHR

 The following is the list of articles related to the use of electronic health records in clinical and/or academic research.